philipobenito/closure/3.x/security.md

 ## Custom security providers

-**Important!**{:.important}
 You must make sure that the same security provider, with the same settings, is used both for serialization and unserialization.
-{:.alert.alert-warning}
+{:.alert.alert-warning data-title="Important"}

 If you are unhappy with the default security provider, you can use your own by creating a class that implements the `Opis\Closure\ISecurityProvider` interface and passing an instance of that class to `addSecurityProvider` method.